rfhari/reciprocal_space_attention/README.md

 - Captures long-range interactions without relying on local/semi-local observables like atom-centered partial charges or empirical corrections.

 - Generalizes across various benchmarks where dispersion, electrostatic, and polar interactions dominate.

+## License

+The code is published and distributed under the [MIT License](https://opensource.org/license/mit).